Fusion86/chip8/README.md

 # chip8

-This is the PC build (which currently doesn't render the screen).
+The PC build currently doesn't render the screen, but the 3DS version does (iirc).
-Check out the [Nintendo 3DS version](https://github.com/Fusion86/chip8/tree/3ds) to see a more complete project.
+I mainly built this to learn more about emulation, which I did.
+I might even finish this sometime.

 ## Supported platforms